-The teams are ranked starting in October then officially selected and seeded — No.1 plays No.4, and No.2 plays No.3 — after the conference championship games are played at the beginning of December.
+The teams are ranked starting in October then officially selected and seeded (1 vs. 4/2 vs. 3) after the conference championship games are played at the beginning of December.

 Before betting on which college football teams will or won’t be selected, here are some trends to know ahead of time.
 The selection committee does not have a strict criterion—only to “select the four best teams”—but here’s how they’ve picked the “best” teams since the playoff format was introduced.

 - Only undefeated and one-loss teams have been selected.
 No team with two or more losses has made the CFP.

 - If two teams have identical one-loss records, the team will the loss to the stronger team is valued higher.
 Example: 2018 Oklahoma was selected with a loss to Texas, but Ohio State was not with a loss to Purdue.

 - Winning a Power Five (ACC, Big Ten, Big 12, Pac-12, SEC) conference championship isn’t a requirement.
 Example: 2018 - Notre Dame (Independent), 2017 - Alabama.